Carson Kelly: Minor leagues

 The St. Louis Cardinals selected Kelly as a third baseman in the second round, 86th overall, of the 2012 Major League Baseball (MLB) draft.
 Though Kelly had committed to the University of Oregon to play college baseball for the Oregon Ducks, he signed with the Cardinals instead, receiving a $1.6 million signing bonus.
 He began his professional career that year with the Johnson City Cardinals of the Rookie-level Appalachian League, batting .225 with nine home runs and 25 runs batted in (RBIs) in 56 games.
-In 2013, he was promoted to the Peoria Chiefs of the Class A Midwest League.
-He struggled with Peoria, and was demoted to the State College Spikes of the Class A-Short Season New York–Penn League.
+In 2013, he was promoted to the Peoria Chiefs of the Single–A Midwest League.
+He struggled with Peoria, and was demoted to the State College Spikes of the Low–A New York–Penn League.
 In 113 games between the two clubs he batted .257 with 6 home runs and 45 RBIs.